-4.8.9 Treasurer's Role.
-The chair of the Finance Committee serves as Treasurer serves as Chair of the Finance Committee.
+4.9 Treasurer's Role.
+The Treasurer serves as Chair of the Finance Committee.
 The Treasurer participates in the work of the BOC and has overall responsibility for Board oversight of the corporate finances.
-The Treasurer shall act as chair of the Finance Committee.
 The Treasurer will report to the Board regarding the church's financial situation in an appropriate and timely manner.
 The Treasurer will communicate with the Board of Stewards of the church Foundation regarding issues related to the annual membership meeting and election of the Board of Stewards of the Foundation.